NoeFlandre/GPT2-From-Scratch/README.md

 # GPT2-From-Scratch

 A repository where I try to code GPT-2 from scratch by learning from Andrej Karpathy.
+The main goal of this project is to understand how is a GPT like model working under hood by implementing it.
+This model tries to stick as close as possible to the information given in the GPT2 and GPT2 paper and as mentionned above, I implemented it by relying highly on this tutorial which is pure gold : https://youtu.be/l8pRSuU81PU?si=adpI_CVHitmNdv9G

+## Description and further details

+- In order to test the model througout its construction, I used a tiny dataset (moliere.txt) which is containing the writings from Moliere.
+- Once the model was mature enough to get trained on some legit data, I followed Andrej Karpathy's choice to train on FineWebEdu in order to make sure to use high quality data.
+- Regarding the compute for this project, I rented 2x(H100 80Gb 700W) GPUs on https://cloud.vast.ai.
+We have to make sure to rent an instance having enough disk space, which is set very low by default on vast.ai.

 ## Useful Commands and Learnings